 Pros of Ante Post Betting

-Ante post betting is incredibly popular with some punters due to the opportunities for profit that it provides.
+Ante post betting is incredibly popular with some punters due to the opportunities for net wins that it provides.
 But what is it that attracts punters to try and win from their long term bets?
 Here are the various pros of ante post betting.

 The most obvious benefit of ante post betting is that the odds available are usually better than the odds you would get nearer to the time of the race.
 Let’s take the Cheltenham Gold Cup as an illustrative example.